 1. Focus on the technicalities

 Tech work focuses on specific techniques, skills, and processes.
-Technical hires tend to value organization and detail, so show them you do too by taking care of the specifics in preboarding.
+Technical hires tend to value organization and detail, so show them you do too by taking care of the specifics in employee preboarding.

 Beyond paperwork, payroll, and benefits, you can use preboarding to show new tech hires how much you value them, encouraging their engagement early on.
 Netflix, for example, likes to show their new hires how much they care by asking their preferred laptop choice and configuration, so that it’s all set up on Day One.
 Attention to detail, along with organizing access to any resources they’ll need, can ensure a strong start to onboarding.2.
 Align technical employees with the mission behind their work